-Product group Collection route Plastic packaging Comingled collection with other packaging items such as composite packaging, either door-to-door collection or through bring points.
+Product group Collection route Plastic packaging Commingled collection with other packaging items such as composite packaging, either door-to-door collection or through bring points.
 Deposit return system: In the case of PET beverage bottles.
 Household small plastic items (not packaging) Dedicated collection for recycling is not common.
 Items could end up in the recycling bin or the mixed MSW waste bin.
-Bulky waste Collection varies from region to region and can occur through recycling centres, pick-up services or civic amenity sites.
+Bulky waste Collection varies from region to region and can occur through recycling centers, pick-up services or civic amenity sites.

-Impact of biobased, biodegradable and compostable plastics on waste management technologies and systems
+Impact of bio-based, biodegradable and compostable plastics on waste management technologies and systems

-Figure 20 Decision tree on the impact of biobased and biodegradable plastics on waste collection, separation and sorting
+Figure 20 Decision tree on the impact of bio-based and biodegradable plastics on waste collection, separation and sorting

-The potential impact of biobased and biodegradable plastics will depend on:
+The potential impact of bio-based and biodegradable plastics will depend on:

-- The type of plastic or polymer type. - The targeted recycling route.
+- The type of plastic or polymer type, - The targeted recycling route.

-Biobased drop-in plastic
+Bio-based drop-in plastic

-Biobased drop-in plastic that are chemically similar to common conventional plastics, such as Bio-PE or Bio-PET derived from biological feedstocks, can be collected, sorted and recycled together with fossil-based PE or PET (Niaounakis 2019; Spierling et al., 2018).
+Bio-based drop-in plastics that are chemically similar to common conventional plastics, such as Bio-PE or Bio-PET derived from biological feedstocks, can be collected, sorted and recycled together with fossil based PE or PET (Niaounakis, 2019; Spierling et al., 2018).
 Thus, these plastics should not cause significant impact to current waste management practices.
-This operates under the assumption that consumers will treat Bio-PE and Bio-PET products the same way they do with their fossil-based counterparts.
+This operates under the assumption that consumers will treat Bio-PE and Bio-PET products the same way as they treat their fossil-based counterparts.